-- To compile long-term sediment transport data series in small catchments.
+- Vollect long-term data series on sediment transport in a small catchment.

-- To calibrate and develop the acoustic bedload measuring method (geophones).
+- Calibrate and further develop the acoustic bedload measurement method (geophones).

-- To measure bedload transport in mountain torrents under different boundary conditions (geology, soil, vegetation, climate).
+- Measure bedload transport and its variability in mountain torrents under different boundary conditions (geology, soil, vegetation, climate, bedload availability).

-- To obtain basic knowledge necessary for the characterisation of torrents, the planning of protection structures, and the hazard assessment for endangered areas.
+- Obtain a basic for characterising torrents and estimating the dimensions of protection structures and the hazard assessment for downstream areas.

-- To determine the most important factors influencing sediment yield in steep streams and to develop predictive methods.
+- Determine the most important factors that control sediment yield in steep torrents and mountain streams and develop predictive calculation methods.

-- Measuring bedload transport rates with geophone sensors.
+- Measuring bedload transport rates with geophone and acceleration sensors.

-- Measuring yearly sediment yields in retention basins.
+- Determining annual sediment yields by surveying retention basins.